Every Friday from midday at The Steps, our mini amphitheatre, is filled with social change conversations.

 You're welcome to drop in, order some lunch and #jointheconversation.
 Talks are programmed on the hour from midday according to demand so come for one or stay all afternoon, it's up to you.

 If you've got something to share - a challenge, an idea, some learnings - please get in touch with a short description, the date you'd like to speak and the format of your talk.
-You've got up to 50 minutes to engage the audience, gain useful insights or gather collaborators around your project.
-Pleas see below for information about upcoming conversations, who else is speaking and available dates, and find some useful speaker notes here.
+You've got up to 50 minutes to engage the audience, gain useful insights or gather collaborators around your roject.
+Please see below for information about upcoming conversations, who else is speaking and available dates, and find some useful speaker notes here.

 Upcoming conversations in 2019 are:

-Friday 22nd February
+Friday 22nd March

-Friday 15th March
+Friday 29th March

 To find out about other Fellowship events coming up in London, please click here.